d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

         # Here, block is an instance of a Block subclass, and we assume that
         # it has a unique name.
 We save it in the member variable _children of
         # the Block class, and its type is OrderedDict.
 When the MySequential
-        # instance calls the initialize function, the system automatically
+        # instance calls the initialize method, the system automatically
         # initializes all members of _children
         self._children[block.name] = block